Welcome to the Australian Association of Pet Dog Breeders.

 - Members are responsible for illnesses present at the time of purchase of the puppy and must pay verified veterinary expenses up to the purchase price of the puppy when such expenses are incurred

-- Members should to provide written post sale agreements outlining what health testing has been undertaken, what conditions are not preventable, and when refunds will be offered.
+- Members must provide written post sale agreements outlining what health testing has been undertaken, what conditions are not preventable, and when refunds will be offered.

 - Members must undertake to take back and rehome any dog they have bred at any stage in the animal’s life should it become homeless for any reason.